認識我們

 2022

-On the other hand, we worked with the Museum of Marine Biology to train corporate volunteers to become qualified members of CoralNet, an international coral reef monitoring network featuring automatic analysis of coral reef images developed by the University of California, San Diego.
+We worked with the Museum of Marine Biology to train corporate volunteers to become qualified members of CoralNet, an international coral reef monitoring network featuring automatic analysis of coral reef images developed by the University of California, San Diego.
 The number of our volunteers now accounts for 80% of the total number of qualified volunteers with CoralNet certification in Taiwan.

 2023